GOSAT-based Top-down Total and Natural Methane Emissions

 collection_name = "gosat-based-ch4budget-yeargrid-v1"

-# Fetching the collection from STAC collections using appropriate endpoint.
+# Fetch the collection from the STAC API using the appropriate endpoint

 collection

-Examining the contents of our collection under the temporal variable, we see that the data is available from January 2012 to December 2018.
-By looking at the dashboard:time density, we observe that the data is available for only one year, i.e. 2019.
+Examining the contents of our collection under the temporal variable, we see that the data is available from January 2010 to December 2022.
+By looking at the dashboard:time density, we observe that the data is annual over that time period.

 print(f"Found {len(items)} items")